NicoSchultze/EndtoEnd-Pipeline/README.md

 # EndtoEnd-Pipeline
-This is a End to End Data Engineering Project, where realtime streamed data gets automated,
+This is a End to End Data Engineering Project, where realtime streamed data gets automated and used.